 When teens have opportunities to take responsibilities for themselves, she says, “the world will open up” as teens realize the far-reaching consequences of their decisions.

-Sulaica reassures parents that a bit of self-centered behavior doesn’t mean their teen is doomed to a life of selfishness.
-She says the majority of adolescents she sees are open to helping others through fundraisers and volunteer work.
+Sulaica reassures parents that a bit of self-absorbed behavior doesn’t mean their teen is doomed to a life of selfishness.
+She says the majority of adolescents she sees are open to helping others through fundraisers and teen volunteer opportunities.

 “Now more than ever, I’m seeing kids open to being selfless,” she says.